openhab/openhab-docs/configuration/multimedia.md

 #### Exact match label/synonym prevalence

-Another way you can solve this is by using the exact match prevalence, Items whose label/synonym matches the one in the command exactly take prevalence.
+Another way you can solve this is by using the exact match prevalence, Items whose label/synonym match the one in the command exactly take prevalence.

 If the Switch Item has the synonym `TV` there will be no collisions between them and therefore the `OFF` command will target the Switch Item.